-We are certain that God can break any chain and any hardened heart, but looking at the Scriptures in general, we are warned not to harden our hearts. ". . .
+We are certain that God can break any chain and any hardened heart, but looking at the Scriptures in general, we are warned not to harden our hearts.

+"...
 Today, if you will hear His voice, do not harden your hearts" (Hebrews 4:7).

-If hearts are overly hardened, He cannot work there and save someone by force.
+If people's hearts are overly hardened, He cannot work there and save them by force.
 We are all warned not to get to that point.
 When the sin of Sodom and Gomorrah was so great, and they were hardened, there wasn't more to do.

-We are not talking about someone who is just struggling with some issues and is worried about his condition and heart before God, but about someone who is not worried at all about his or her sin and, after hearing, keeps persevering stubbornly in his own direction.
+We are not talking about someone who is just struggling with some issues and is worried about his condition and heart before God, but about someone who is not worried at all about his sin and, after hearing, keeps persevering stubbornly in his own direction.
 The Bible tells us in Romans 1:28, "And even as they did not like to retain God in their knowledge, God gave them over to a debased mind, to do those things which are not fitting . . ."
 In this case, we see that there is a limit that has been surpassed.
 There is always a solution if we go before God and repent, but here we are talking about people who don't want to depend on God and don't want to seek a solution from Him and walk in His ways.
 The end and the tribulation will come when there isn't much possibility for Him to work anymore because of this hardness.

-Maybe the last trials, which form part of the Great Tribulation, will be the last way God will try to awaken the people, show them their condition and need, and warn them.
+Perhaps the final trials, which are part of the Great Tribulation, will serve as the ultimate way for God to awaken the people, reveal their condition and needs, and warn them.
 It is because He loves them so much that He cannot just leave them in their condition.
 Why can't He just touch them the way they are?
 Because it works this way: People need to realize something first.
 They cannot just repent without coming to this realization and acknowledging their sin.
 And He is the one who can bring them to this condition so they can acknowledge their sin.
 No one can do it alone.
-Only He can help persons to realize their condition.
-The only thing they mustn't do is to resist.
+Only He can help people to realize their condition.
+The only thing they mustn't do is resist.

 God wants to help everyone reach this realization.
 He loves us, and He died for us.
-In this is shown His love.
-We need to go to Him as we are, but we need to change by His power afterward.
-We need to go "as we are" to Him, but if we truly have gone to Him, we will not be "as we were" but different.
+In this, His love is shown.
+We need to approach Him as we are, but we must allow Him to work in our lives and change us by His power afterward.
+We need to go "as we are" to Him, but if we have truly gone to Him, we will not be "as we were" but different.
 We are not the same after a true encounter with Him.